 To explore more apprenticeship occupations in the Advanced Manufacturing industry, view our Occupation Finder.

-American Manufacturing Apprenticeship Incentive Fund
+Advanced Manufacturing Apprenticeship Incentive Fund

 Discover the new American Manufacturing Apprenticeship Incentive Fund, a $35.8 million initiative aimed at expanding Registered Apprenticeships within the manufacturing sector.
 This effort, led by Arkansas’ Department of Commerce, Division of Workforce Services, will provide incentive funding to enhance apprenticeship programs nationwide.
 Learn more about the Incentive Fund.